Educational Area Grant Program Agreement

 Is EAGP a complicated process?

-- Gather necessary documentation, which includes detailed architectural plans, a budget and a letter of support from the university;
+- Gather necessary documentation, which includes detailed architectural plans, a budget, scope of the project, campaign goal and planned fundraising activities.

-- Get a qualified opinion on the educational percentage of the project;
+- Submit necessary documentation for the Foundation to obtain a qualified legal opinion on the educational percentage of the project.

 What does the EAGP agreement say?

-Basically the agreement lays out the legal limitations of the EAGP partnership.
-In order to meet our legal obligations, the Foundation must exercise due diligence to ensure the improvements to educational areas funded by tax-deductible donations does not change over time.
-The CHC and the chapter have an ongoing responsibility to ensure and certify the use has remained educational.
+The agreement outlines the legal limitations of the EAGP partnership.
+To meet our legal obligations, the Foundation must exercise due diligence to ensure the improvements to educational areas funded by tax-deductible donations does not change over time.
+The CHC/FHC and the chapter have an ongoing responsibility to ensure and certify the use has remained educational.
 Additionally, due to the legal requirement to segregate funds raised for charitable purposes, there are accounting requirements for all three entities that must be met.

 Who signs the agreement?